spettersson/splunk4patientprivacy/data_guide.md

 ### **Assign the Right Sourcetype to the Right Log Stream**

 When Splunk receives logs being sent in, it needs to know which sourcetype to assign to which log stream.
-This is typically done by the collection mechanism (e.g., forwarder/HEC/SC4S) assigning sourcetype metadata which subsequently is carried over to Splunk Enterprise/Cloud.
-How this assignment is done depends on the collection mechanisn used, which in turn depends on how the desired logs can be accessed from the system in question.
+This is typically done by the collection mechanism (e.g., forwarder/HEC) assigning sourcetype metadata which subsequently is carried over to Splunk Enterprise/Cloud.
+How this assignment is done depends on the collection mechanism used, which in turn depends on how logs can be accessed from the system in question.

 How a sourcetype is assigned depends on how the log source(s) is collected, which is determined by how the system generates and allows access to logs.